Experienced mothers and doctors may say that breastfeeding should not be painless exercise. In theory, they are right!

 The first few days of breastfeeding can be very difficult.
 Your sensitive breast skin isn’t used to the strength of a baby’s suction when breastfeeding.

-Your skin will stretch and swell, possibly even becoming chapped and cracked.
+Your skin will stretch and swell, possibly even becoming chapped and cracked around the nipple area.

 You aren’t alone in this; nearly 90% of women claim to have nipple pain in the early days of breastfeeding.